connorrothschild/v3/content/posts/animate-hugo-academic.md

 The complete power of CSS animations is not covered in this tutorial.
 Further applications of animations could do **much** more than just animate an object’s position.
 I leave that to you!

-For those that are interested, [my homepage](https://www.connorrothschild.com) is chock-full of CSS properties which make it unique from most; some visitors are surprised to hear that my site is Hugo Academic at all!
+For those that are interested, [my old homepage](https://connorrothschild.github.io/v2/) is chock-full of CSS properties which make it unique from most; some visitors are surprised to hear that my site is Hugo Academic at all!

 <InlineImage src="post/animate-hugo-academic/mine.gif" alt="A GIF showing the final iteration of my homepage, with animations."></InlineImage>

-For those interested, the code for my personal site (which, like this one, has an `about.html` and a `custom.scss` file that are carrying the load) can be found [here](https://github.com/connorrothschild/connorrothschild.com).
+For those interested, the code for my Hugo Academic personal site (now archived) can be found [here](https://github.com/connorrothschild/v2).
 I look forward to seeing your animated homepages!